sankyavi/react-cool-starter/README.md

 `clean:build`|Remove the `./public/assets` folder to clean the bundled stuff.
 `clean:coverage`|Remove the `./coverage` folder to clean the code coverage report.

-Note: If you get the the following message, try to run `yarn run build` to fix it.
+Note: If you get the the following message, try to run `yarn build` to fix it.

 > webpack-isomorphic-tools (waiting for the first webpack build to finish)